 \subsection{Summary of errors}

-\Cref{fig:oscillation-comparison-plots} compares the pressure $P$ and vorticity $\omega_z$ fields for the reference simulation and the volume penalty simulation $(2,2)$.
-Snapshots are shown every two seconds until time $t = 10$, and a black dot illustrates the oscillation of the cylinder.
-The pressure color scale is calibrated to the steady state uniform flow after $t = 4$, and is saturated initially ($t=0$, where $P = 0$) and at the period of maximum acceleration ($t=2$), where a large pressure drop of order 20 is induced over the domain.
-The figures are plotted to a radius of $r = 8$ to capture the vortex evolution.
-After $t=4$ the outer boundary conditions are steady and higher pressures are visible at the leading edge of the cylinder, with low pressure zones around the vortices and the sides of the cylinder.
-The pressure varies {within} the volume penalized cylinder, and so the force on the inner no-slip boundary must be accounted for in the drag calculation.
-Vortex shedding is observed immediately due to the rotation of the cylinder (in addition to the inherent instability of the von Karman vortex street).
-No visual difference is observable between the simulations, so a more delicate comparison must be shown.
+\Cref{fig:oscillation-comparison-plots} compares the pressure $P$ and vorticity $\omega_z$ fields for the reference simulation and the volume-penalty simulation $(2,2)$.
+Snapshots are shown every two seconds until time $t = 10$, and a black dot illustrates the rotation of the cylinder.
+The pressure color scale is calibrated to the steady state uniform flow after $t = 4$, and the figures are plotted to $r = 8$ to capture the vortex evolution.
+After $t=4$ the outer boundaries are steady and higher pressures are seen at the streamwise side of the cylinder, with low pressures around vortices and the sides of the cylinder.
+The pressure varies {within} the volume penalised cylinder, requiring the inner stress correction term in the force and torque calculations.
+Vortex shedding is observed immediately due to the rotation of the cylinder and the inherent instability of the von Karman vortex street.

-\Cref{fig:oscillation-u-errors} plots the pointwise error $u - u_0$ in the radial velocity field at the final timestep $t=10$ for the different mask choices ($\Gamma_{0,0}, \Gamma_{\ell,0}, \Gamma_{0,\delta}$) and penalty choices $\eta = \eta_0, \eta_1, \eta_2$.
-The colormap range is normalized to half the maximum local error $\E_\infty$ to indicate shape, and the numerical value $\E_\infty$ is printed below to indicate amplitude.
-We see optimal adjustments lead to identical {spatial profiles} of the error (in the two right columns), with the amplitude decreasing as $\O(\eta)$.
-This is a visual demonstration of the $\O(\eta)$ convergence in the flow for the optimized masks.
-The error for the standard discontinuous mask lacks this property, varying in both amplitude and pattern with $\eta$, implying a different convergence rate (namely as $\O(\sqrt{\eta}) \propto \O(\eps)$).
+To quantify the error \cref{fig:oscillation-u-errors} plots the pointwise error $u - u_0$ in the radial velocity field at $t=10$ for the different masks ($\Gamma_{0,0}, \Gamma_{\ell,0}, \Gamma_{0,\delta}$) and penalty parameters $\eta = \eta_0, \eta_1, \eta_2$.
+The colormap range is normalised to half the maximum local error $\E_\infty$, printed below each figure.
+Optimal adjustments give identical {spatial profiles} of the error (the two right columns), with the amplitude decreasing as $\O(\eta)$.
+Standard discontinuous masks lack this property, with varying spatial pattern and reduced convergence in $\eta$.
 This is strong empirical evidence for the validity of the asymptotic expansions of \cref{sec:asymptotics}.